What Is Obsessive-Compulsive Disorder (OCD)?

-Obsessive-compulsive disorder (OCD) is an anxiety disorder that affects about 2% of the population.
-It causes obsessive thoughts and compulsive behaviors, which are unwanted, distressing, and repetitive.
+Obsessive-compulsive disorder (OCD) is a complex, real mental health condition that causes obsessive thoughts and compulsive behaviors, which are unwanted, distressing, and repetitive.

-OCD affects all genders equally, but it can present in many different ways.
-Unfortunately, OCD can worsen over time if left untreated; that’s why it’s essential to seek help because effective treatments are available.
+OCD affects all genders equally but can present in many ways.
+Unfortunately, OCD can worsen over time if left untreated.
+That’s why seeking help is essential because effective treatments are available.

 This article will look at what OCD is, its symptoms, causes, the best treatments, and some self-help techniques you can try.